stuarteberg/graph-tool/doc/demos/inference/inference.rst

 different groups with specific probabilities, and `accepting or rejecting
 <https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm>`_
-such moves such that, after a sufficiently long time, the partitions will be observed with the desired posterior probability.
+such moves so that, after a sufficiently long time, the partitions will be observed with the desired posterior probability.
 The algorithm is so designed, that its run-time is independent on the number of groups being used in the model, and hence is suitable for use on very large networks.

 In order to perform such moves, one needs again to operate with :class:`~graph_tool.inference.BlockState` or